Phlebovirus: Role of Gn and Gc in phlebovirus entry

-An emerging group of arthropod-transmitted pathogens
+Emerging group of arthropod-transmitted pathogens

 Phleboviruses are arboviruses taxonomically split into tick- and dipteran-borne viruses.
 Phlebotomus sandflies are the primary sources for dipteran-borne phleboviruses, with Rift Valley fever virus being the exception (RVFV is associated with mosquitos and has a greater variety in its vector range).
 Maintenance of the viruses is mainly completed through the vector species by means of vertical (transovarial) transmission.
 Concerns over the potential introduction of RVFV into susceptible areas has grown due to the increasing spread of vector species.
 The potential ramifications of this spread could cause massive economic loss through the harming of livestock.

 Two new members of phlebovirus as causative agents of traumatic human disease have been identified.
 In rural China, SFTSV, which is transmitted by ticks, was identified as the result of increased cases of a febrile illness combined with thrombocytopenia, leukenocytopenia, multiple organ dysfunction, and a high case-fatality rate.
 After this discovery, SFTSV was reported in Japan and Korea as well.
 North America had a similar case, which was found to be a result of the Heartland virus, which is transmitted by ticks.
 These two discoveries changed the perception of the effect of tick-borne phleboviruses with regards to public health.
 These discoveries caused the re-classification of the Bhanja virus (BHAV) into the tick-borne phlebovirus group.
 Novel associations of phlebovirus diseases have been reported in the Mediterranean area.
 Examples include the sandfly fever Turkey virus, Adria virus, Granada virus, Adana virus, and Medjerda virus, among others.

 The Toscana virus has a high rate of vertical transmission, as demonstrated in sandflies through experimental infection.
 This suggests that there is an amplified role for vertebrate hosts despite the maintenance in nature coming mainly from sandflies.
 A sandfly is a name for members of any species or genus of flying, blood-sucking dipteran in sandy areas.
 For example, "sandfly" in the United States refers to horse flies or members of the family Ceratopogonidae.
 In other parts of the world, "sandfly" refers to members of the subfamily Phlebotominae within Psychodidae.
 Two of the three main genera were found in the Old World, Phlebotomus and Sergentomyia, and contain the prominent species that transmit the viral pathogens.
-The third genera was found in the New World and is called Lutzomyia.
+The third genus was found in the New World and is called Lutzomyia.
 Other examples are biting midges, or Austrosimulium, a black fly found in New Zealand.

 The result of many of these viruses are some sort of fever.
 Pappataci fevers, or Phlebotomus fevers, are mild 3-day fevers that are similar to influenza and have a rapid onset.
 They are most common in endemic areas during the summer months, particularly August, which is when sandflies are active.
 Some more extreme cases are the Toscana virus, which is associated with meningitis in humans, and the Rift Valley fever virus which has caused wide-spread epidemics in livestock in Africa.